delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Want to get a job in London?
 Then write "London" on your CV.
 No company wants to worry about someone commuting from Kent every day.
 They don't have to know.

+But make sure it's not too much of a lie.
+Saying you live in London when you're from Skegness or St. Ives is a blatent lie.

 # Writing a CV

 Make it 1 page.
 If you customise your CV per job, you should only ever need 1 page.
-If you have 20+ years of experience, 2 pages is okay.
+If you have 20+ years of experience, 2 pages is okay, but 1 page is preferable.

 Use a CV template and fill it out.